projectatomic/atomic/docs/atomic-mount.1.md

 **-o|--options** *OPTIONS*
 Specify options to be passed to *mount*.
 All options accepted by the 'mount' command are valid.
 The default mount options (if the **--live** flag is unset)
 are: 'ro,nodev,nosuid'.
-These flags must be overridden explicitly using 'rw', 'dev', and 'suid', respectively.
+If the **-o** flag is specified, then no default options are assumed.
 Use of the 'rw' flag is discouraged, as writes into the atomic temporary containers are never preserved.
 Use of this option conflicts with **--live**, as live containers have predetermined, immutable mount options.

 **--live**
 Mount a container live, writable, and synchronized.
 This option allows the user